-Under normal circumstances, the Detroit League would be holding town halls, educational events, and candidate forums.
+Under normal circumstances, the Detroit League would be hosting continuous town halls and educational events as a means to educate voters on issues relative to our community. and candidate forums.
 But these are not normal times.
 So to fulfill our obligations, we are posting digital information.
-See below for virtual candidate forums and videoclips from candidates running for office in Detroit, Hamtramck and Highland Park as well as information on the Census, the Citizens Redistricting Commission, and Michigan’s new voting laws.
+See below for links to virtual presentations and informational videos as well as information on the Census, the Citizens Redistricting Commission, and Michigan’s new voting laws.

 Virtual Town Hall: New Voting Rights

 Look here for information on new voting laws in the state of Michigan.

 As part of their Voting 101 series, Get Out The Vote (GOTV) and the City of Southfield, MI, produced a voter informational video about Absentee Voting.
 Click here to view the video.

 The 2020 Census counts every person living in the United States and five U.S. territories.
 In mid-March, homes across the country began receiving invitations to complete the 2020 Census.
 Once the invitation arrives, you should respond for your home in one of three ways: online, by phone, or by mail.
 When you respond to the census, you’ll tell the Census Bureau where you live as of April 1, 2020.